TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 21/Matthew 21.3.md

 ---

-And if any one say aught unto you, ye shall say, The Lord hath need of them; and straightway he will send them.
+If anyone says anything to you, you shall say, 'The Lord needs them,' and immediately he will send them."